TomLiDev/mildew-detector/README.md

 These findings triggered further investigation.
 From reading it seemed that accuracy and validation accuracy getting stuck at a particular level was a strong indication of overfitting.
 To overcome this, I then began to change the learning rate whilst still using SGD and also experimenting with changing the drop out rate.

-I tried several different learning rates based on reserch.
+I tried several different learning rates based on research.
 Higher learning rates above the default of 0.1 did give greater accuracy than 0.5, but often failed to 'hold' this accuracy and would deteriorate in later epochs.

 I then reduced the learning rate to 0.001.
-This version took several epochs to develop accuracy, but did again seemd to struggle and fluctuated between 0.8 and 0.85 accuracy, without improving beyond this.
+This version took several epochs to develop accuracy, but did again seemed to struggle and fluctuated between 0.8 and 0.85 accuracy, without improving beyond this.
 I increased the dropout rate to see if the effect of 'dropping' neurons through the fitting process would help get the models beyond this local maximum but this gave mixed results.

 [Version 3 Training with Learning Rate of 0.001](documentation/v3_lr_0.001.PNG)

 3.3
 The following figures are from version 3.3.
 SGD optimisation function with a learning rate of 0.002, dropout rate of 0.7, binary cross entropy as loss function and linear as the activation function in the output layer.
-This model acheived an accuracy of 0.92 when evaluated and predicted leaf images correctly when tested in the jupyter notebook function.
+This model achieved an accuracy of 0.92 when evaluated and predicted leaf images correctly when tested in the jupyter notebook function.

 [Version 3.3 Accuracy](documentation/v3.3_model_training_acc.png)